memgraph/memgraph/docs/user_technical/concepts.md

 path because it has no restrictions on the length.

-To handle cases when the length restriction is set, *weighted shortest path* algorithm uses both vertex and distance as the state.
+To handle cases when the length restriction is set, *weighted shortest path* algorithm uses both node and distance as the state.
 This causes the search space to increase by the factor of the given upper bound.
 On the other hand, not setting the upper bound parameter, the search space might contain the whole graph.